 Only our feet could lead us to the safety of ground level.
 Putting your hands on these rocks, didn’t look like a good idea.
 Even though it wouldn’t have likely hurt that much, there wasn’t a flat surface to get enough grip.
 Thanks to my nervous disposition, the fact my hands were unable to grasp a part of the rocks for stability on the way down only meant more shrieking from my mouth every time I slipped.
 I didn’t fall, but honestly I may as well have done.
 10-20 times.

 There was a long way down ahead of us.
 It was the kind of staircase where you think you’ve reached the end, but then get surprised when you notice there’s still more ground left to uncover.
 But of course, you can’t be disappointed when you have so much left to see.

 When we got back to our cars, we reflected on what had been an incredible journey.
 For me, it felt like we were the only people in the world who had discovered this gem hidden in plain sight.
 Words and pictures can’t describe everything we saw, but getting home I knew my appetite for adventurous, sightseeing antics had been fully quenched.
 Perhaps that’s what bought about the shouting worship that occurred in the car.
 Not even the fact that my mum had found out about this trip – when she wasn’t meant to at all – dampened my mood.
 I was buzzing.
 Then, I was sleeping.

-Additional photography courtesy of: John, Patrik, Samuele, Jeanne, Daniel, Joan – otherwise known as, my friends.
+Additional photography courtesy of some amateur photographers – otherwise known as, my friends.